hanzki/remoteTikplay/README.md

 A commandline client for the TikPlay server that routes traffic through a ssh tunnel.

+# Installation

+run `go install` in the tikp folder.
+If you get error messages about missing dependecies run `go get` for each of them.

+The config.gcfg needs your ssh username, but the password is optional if you have ssh-agent running.

 # Usage

 The client is used with syntax: `tikp <command> <parameter>`